 In a market where photos alone no longer cut it, video marketing has become essential for real estate agents who want to stand out.
 Whether you're promoting a new listing, nurturing leads, or building your personal brand, the right video can do more than just showcase a property — it can drive action, build trust, and win listings.

-In this guide we will break down what works, how to do it, and whether to do it yourself or hire a pro.
-You don’t need a film degree.
+In this guide we break down what works, how to do it, and whether to do it yourself or hire a pro.
+You don't need a film degree.
 You just need a plan.
-Let’s dive in.

 Why Does Video Work in Real Estate?